 In connection with the annual cash bonus, the Compensation Committee reviewed the target bonus (as a percentage of base salary) of each named executive officer and Board Advisory's analysis and summary of the market practice of the comparator companies.
-In January of 2015, the Compensation Committee determined that the target bonus percentages of Messrs.
-McLaughlin, Stone, Garcia, Hart and Montez were near or at the 50th percentile of its comparator companies as well as those covered by the 2014 Radford Biotechnology Survey.
-In September of 2015, in consultation with Board Advisory, the Compensation Committee reviewed the bonus target of each of the named executive officers' (other than the chief executive officer) and determined to increase the eligible target bonus percentages by 50% for the purpose of retaining such executive officers.
+In January of 2016, the Compensation Committee determined that the target bonus percentages of Messrs.
+McLaughlin, Stone, Garcia, Hart and Pietzke were near or at the 50th percentile of its comparator companies as well as those covered by the 2015 Radford Survey, and accordingly, the Compensation Committee made no changes to their target and maximum bonus percentages.